emera86/SASmanual-MkDocs/SASmanual/docs/medical/labs.md

 | Triglycerides              | mmol/l     | <1.7 (high >2.3)                 |
 | HDL-C                      | mmol/l     | Men: 1.0-1.3; Women: 1.3-1.5     |
 | LDL-C                      | mmol/l     | <2.59 (high >160)                |

-### Regulation of Acid-Base Balance

-In the first instance pH is maintained by physiological buffers.
-Buffers may be intracellular and extracellular.
-Different buffer systems work in correlation with one another.
-It means that changes in one buffer system lead to changes in another.

-The main buffer systems are the following:

-1. **Bicarbonate buffer** (53% buffering capacity): the most important extracellular buffer, produced by kidneys.
-2. **Haemoglobin buffer** (35% buffering capacity): main intracellular buffer of the blood.
-3. **Protein buffer** (7% buffering capacity): is an extracellular buffer represented by plasma proteins.
-4. **Phosphate buffer** (5% buffering capacity): takes part in hydrogen ions excretion in renal tubules, is not of great importance in blood.

-* If blood pH **increases**, $H^+$ ions move from cells to extracellular fluid in exchange of $K$ ions that enter the cells.
-That's why **alkalosis is usually accompanied by hypokalaemia**.
-* If blood pH **decreases**, $H^+$ ions enter the cells in exchange of $K$ ions that leaves the cells.
-That's why **acidosis may cause hyperkalaemia**.

-### Enzyme Diagnostics

-Enzymes synthesis, functioning and breakdown take place continuously and simultaneously.
-They are localized in different cellular compartments (cytoplasm, lysosomes, cellular membrane, mitochondrions) and therefore, that is why increased activity of certain enzymes can indicate cellular damage.

-Serum enzymes are divided into 3 groups:

-1. **Cellular enzymes** enter the blood from different organs (divided into non-specific and organ specific).
-2. **Secretory enzymes** are synthesized by cells, enter the bloodstream and fulfill their specific functions in the circulatory system.
-These are enzymes of coagulation system and fibrinolysis, choline esterase, etc.
-3. **Excretory enzymes** are synthesized by glands of the gastrointestinal tract and enter the blood (amylase, lipase).

-Here, we have provided information about enzymes which are most frequently used in clinical practice for diagnosis, prognosis and therapy monitoring of different pathologies.
-Their determination in blood serum has high clinical significance.

-* **Aminotransferases**: they catalyze the process of transamination and are present in every organ and tissue.
-   * **АLТ (SGPT)**: Highest concentration of ALT is noted in the liver cells. **Increased** ALT activity is most frequently revealed in acute liver and biliary ducts diseases.
-   * **АSТ (SGOT)**: High concentration of AST is noted in heart and skeletal muscles, liver, kidneys, pancreas and erythrocytes.
-Damage of any of them leads to significant increase of AST in the blood serum. **Increase** in AST activity reveals hepatic pathology. **Low** AST activity usually reveals vitamin В6 deficiency, renal failure, pregnancy.
-   * **Ritis ratio**: AST/ALT ratio.
-Its normal value is around 1–1.3.
-It decreases in liver diseases and increases in heart diseases.
-* **Alkaline phosphatase (ALP)**:  is produced by various tissues: intestinal mucous membrane, osteoblasts, biliary ducts, placenta, mammary gland during lactation.
-Several isoenzymes of ALP are present in blood serum.
-Bone (ALP increases with bone formation), liver (main indicator of biliary tract pathology), intestinal (small part of total ALP activity, may be increased by intestinal diseases accompanied by diarrhoea) and placental (appears in pregnancy during the 3rd trimester, increase in women with placenta damage) ones are the most significant for clinical and diagnostic purposes.
-* **Gamma-Glutamyl Transpeptidase (GGT)**: it has a great significance in diagnosis of any pathology of liver and bile ducts (increased activity).
-The liver is considered as the main source of normal serum activity, despite the fact that the kidney has the highest level of the enzyme.
-Pancreas also contains GGT (100% of patients with acute pancreatitis show GGT activity 10-20 times higher than normal).
-If GGT activity is normal, liver disease probability is very low.
-Thus, GGT is a good marker for differential diagnosis of liver pathology.
-The most significant increase is observed in **cholestasis**.
-Determination of **GGT in urine** allows to diagnose the early stages of kidney disease, which is accompanied by proximal renal tubular damage.
-* **Lactate Dehydrogenase (LDH)**: catalyzes reversible reduction of pyruvate to lactate.
-In the liver, heart, kidneys, skeletal muscles and erythrocytes LDH activity is 500 times higher than in serum.
-That is why damage of these organs is accompanied by elevation of serum LDH.
-Increase in this enzyme occurs in tissue necrosis, especially in acute myocardial injury, haemolysis (erythrocyte damage), injury of kidneys, skeletal muscles, liver, lungs and skin.
-    * **LDH-1** is the most specific test for diagnosis of myocardial infarction and also increases in tumors of reproductive organs: teratoma, testicle seminoma, ovarian dysgerminoma.
-    * **LDH-2**, **LDH-3** and **LDH-4** have increased activity in massive platelet destruction (pulmonary embolism, massive blood transfusions) and lymphatic system involvement.
-    * **LDH-5** is contained in small amounts in skeletal muscles, liver, skin, mucous membranes, some kinds of malignant cells.
-Significant increase in LDH-5 occurs in traumas, inflammatory and degenerative muscular diseases and different liver diseases (hepatitis, cirrhosis and others).
-Oncologic diseases (i.e. lymphocytic leukemia) also  can lead to increase in LDH-5.
-Its activity also grows in active phase of rheumatism, kidney tumors, rejection of kidney transplant, severe diabetes mellitus.

 ## Urinalysis